raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 # Implementing the Perceus reference counting GC

 Reference counting (RC) has been less popular than the other garbage collection (GC) algorithms in functional programming in the last decades as, for example, [OCaml][ocaml] and [Haskell][haskell] use non-RC ones.
-However, several recent papers, such as [Counting Immutable Beans: Reference Counting Optimized for Purely Functional Programming][immutable beans] and [Perceus: Garbage Free Reference Counting with Reuse][perceus], showed efficiency of RC in functional languages while sacrificing or limiting some features like circular references.
+However, several recent papers, such as [Counting Immutable Beans: Reference Counting Optimized for Purely Functional Programming][immutable beans] and [Perceus: Garbage Free Reference Counting with Reuse][perceus], showed efficiency of RC GC in functional languages while sacrificing or limiting some features like circular references.

 In this post, I would like to describe some caveats about implementing and utilizing benefits of the Perceus RC.
 I've been developing a programming language called [Pen](https://github.com/pen-lang/pen) and implemented part of the Perceus RC there.
 I hope this post helps someone who is implementing the algorithm or even deciding if it's worth implementing it in their own languages.